3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 We have studied many state-of-the-art computer vision methods for 3D scene processing, object detection, object recognition, and model alignment.
-Our goal with this research was to find a method or methods to adapt for our application that will provide a fast, accurate, and robust method of processing a 3D scene from our camera and exporting usable information to the Unity Game Engine to create a template level layout
+Our goal with this research is to find a method or methods to adapt for our application that will provide a fast, accurate, and robust method of processing a 3D scene from our camera and exporting usable information to the Unity Game Engine to create a template level layout